 Herbal and Natural Medicine, Plus Some Regular First Aid

 Disclaimer: This is NOT a substitute for a doctor's care and should be used under medical supervision.
-Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments without the approval of a M.D.
-Discuss potential treatments from this page with your doctor before you try anything.
+Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments.
+Discuss potential treatments from this page with an M.D. before you try anything.
 I am not a doctor.
 Herbal medicine can hurt or kill you.
 I am not responsible for the consequences of your actions should you choose to try something from this page.

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.